-- Code Administrators will be transparent in their processes and services. - Code Administrators will make all non-confidential information available. - Information will be available through various common communication channels, including: - o public websites; - o email; and - regular industry forums. - Code Administrators will contact relevant industry trade organisations and other Code Administrators if they are likely to be impacted by a Modification. - Websites will have good navigation. - Code Administrator contact information will be readily available. - Information will be published in a timely manner. - Meeting dates for Code Modification Workgroups and other meetings will be notified to users well in advance and meetings will be held a reasonable period of time after the Panel has agreed to the Workgroup Terms of Reference.
+- Code Administrators will be transparent in their processes and services. - Code Administrators will make all non-confidential information available. - Information will be available through various common communication channels, including: - public websites; - email; and - regular industry forums. - Code Administrators will avoid disseminating unnecessary emails. - Code Administrators will endeavour to identify which emails contain vital information which need immediate action or prioritisation against those providing general updates. - Code Administrators will contact relevant industry trade organisations and other Code Administrators if they are likely to be impacted by a Modification. - Websites will have good navigation and easy access to relevant information. - Websites will have a Contacts section showing who to contact for certain queries, what their job role is and how to contact them.
+Code Administrator contact information will be readily available. - Information will be published in a timely manner. - Information provided should be relevant and easily interpreted. - Meeting dates for Code Modification Workgroups and other meetings will be notified to users well in advance and meetings will be held in a reasonable period of time after the Panel has agreed to the Workgroup Terms of Reference. - Code Administrators have a standardised manner in dealing with information requests. - Code Administrators will, where possible, improve transparency for market participants by publishing the outcome of information requests on its website and maintain open access to information past and present.